 toLower()

-Change all characters to lower case.
+Change all of the characters to lower case.

 "HeLLo WoRLd".toLower()